| History of Ridgewood The territory now known as Ridgewood was

 statue of Abraham Godwin stands in Van Neste Park as a tribute to the Village's

+early namesake.
 The railroad arrived in 1848 and times

 changed forever.
 In the beginning, the nearest stop was in Hohokus.